Asking Price: What Is It?

 By reviewing the information above, you’ll be well-equipped to know if the asking price that you have in mind is accurate and priced to sell.
 If you find that you need to adjust it, be sure to do your research before making any amendments, so that you can ensure that the new listing price is competitive.
 Be prepared for buyers to make offers that are lower than you expect when pricing your home, and know how to respond to them in turn, as real estate purchases require a series of up-front negotiations.
 To learn more about what goes into buying or selling a home, you can read more at the Rocket Mortgage Learning Center.

 See What You Qualify For

-Home Appraisal: What Is It, And What Does It Cost?
+What Is A Home Appraisal, And How Much Does It Cost?

 Home Buying - 7-minute read

 A home appraisal determines the value of a home, whether for buying, selling or refinancing.
 Learn how this process works and what an appraisal can cost.

 The Best Offers Come With A Verified Approval Letter